Live · 364 stocks analyzed

 Is the company in financial distress?
 Altman Z-Score bankruptcy screening and value trap detection from SEC EDGAR filings.

 What is the stock actually worth?
-Two-stage DCF model calculates intrinsic value and margin of safety for every ticker.
+Three-factor model blending PE-based valuation, DCF, and EV/FCF to estimate intrinsic value and margin of safety.

 Does the company have a durable competitive advantage?
-ROIC stability, gross margin trends, and switching cost analysis.
+ROIC stability, gross margin trends, and switching cost analysis rated 1–5 stars.

 Is the dividend at risk of a cut?
 Payout ratio, FCF coverage, and growth streak graded A through F.